ShadwLink/shadwlink.github.io/_posts/2026-03-28-the-trilogy-godot-edition-part-5-map-loading.md

 ![Golf textured](/assets/images/the-trilogy-godot-edition/map-golf-textured.png)

-There are some things not quit right though.
+There are some things not quite right though.
 If we for example take a look at those bushes (besides the fact that they are textureless) they are also misplaced.

 ![Golf bushes misplaced](/assets/images/the-trilogy-godot-edition/map-golf-pre-rotation.png)